Computer keyboard: Alphanumeric

 A Greek keyboard lets the user type in both Greek and the Latin alphabet (MacBook Pro).

 Alphabetical, numeric, and punctuation keys are used in the same fashion as a typewriter keyboard to enter their respective symbol into a word processing program, text editor, data spreadsheet, or other program.
 Many of these keys will produce different symbols when modifier keys or shift keys are pressed.
-The alphabetic characters become uppercase when the shift key or Caps Lock key is depressed.
-The numeric characters become symbols or punctuation marks when the shift key is depressed.
+The alphabetic characters become uppercase when the key or key is depressed.
+The numeric characters become symbols or punctuation marks when the key is depressed.
 The alphabetical, numeric, and punctuation keys can also have other functions when they are pressed at the same time as some modifier keys.

-The Space bar is a horizontal bar in the lowermost row, which is significantly wider than other keys.
+The is a horizontal bar in the lowermost row, which is significantly wider than other keys.
 Like the alphanumeric characters, it is also descended from the mechanical typewriter.
 Its main purpose is to enter the space between words during typing.
 It is large enough so that a thumb from either hand can use it easily.
 Depending on the operating system, when the space bar is used with a modifier key such as the control key, it may have functions such as resizing or closing the current window, half-spacing, or backspacing.
 In computer games and other applications the key has myriad uses in addition to its normal purpose in typing, such as jumping and adding marks to check boxes.
 In certain programs for playback of digital video, the space bar is used for pausing and resuming the playback.